 Wright has filed lawsuits against multiple people who have called him a “fraud” for claiming to be Nakamoto, including ethereum co-founder Vitalik Buterin, podcaster Peter McCormack, Hodlnaut (a pseudonymous Twitter user) as well as bitcoin cash promoter Roger Ver.

 Wright has also come to blows with Ver over the future of bitcoin cash.
 In 2019, bitcoin SV came into existence after a hard fork of the Bitcoin Cash blockchain.
 The fork split the Bitcoin Cash blockchain into two separate iterations, with BSV going on to host a Twitter competitor and other decentralized apps (apps).

-As of June 2020, Wright continues to stir controversy.
-In late May, a list of bitcoin addresses Wright had provided as being his own in an ongoing court case were used to sign a public message calling Wright a “fraud,” suggesting he does not in fact own or control them.
+Controversy has continued to surround Wright.
+In late May 2020, a list of bitcoin addresses Wright had provided as being his own in an ongoing court case were used to sign a public message calling Wright a “fraud,” suggesting he does not in fact own or control them.
 A week later Wright pushed back, maintaining that he does indeed have access to the “Satoshi” addresses filed in court.

 At the start of 2021, Wright’s lawyers sent letters to bitcoin resource repositories Bitcoincore.org and Bitcoin.org threatening to sue them over copyright infringement for featuring the bitcoin whitepaper on their sites.
 The former site removed the paper to avoid the costs of fighting the suit while the latter left it up.
 In a show of solidarity against Wright, an army of sites then uploaded the whitepaper, including the Colombian and Estonian government sites.